scrabbletank/farhome-rules/rulesdoc.md

 When a creature attacks you, you may make a reaction attack against them.
 This attack costs 2 AP, and you may only use this on the same creature once per round.

 #### Runesmith
-*Requires proficiency with Scribing Tools, 1 Dexterity*
+*Requires proficiency in Scribing Tools, 1 Dexterity*

 When inscribing a rune you may add 1 Bad die to the challenge roll, on success you create two runes instead of one.